 Evaluating potential for a start-up

-To survive in the jungle of start-ups, taking into consideration that every three seconds a new business is launched but 80% of these businesses don’t live to see the first one month, requires extraordinary skills, personality, and dedication.
-A far large group of people have the inspiration to start new business ideas, but they lack the skills to make them a reality.
-It is no surprise then that tech savvy people can easily get with charging astronomical fees.
+To survive in the jungle of start-ups, taking into consideration that every three seconds a new business is launched but 80% of these businesses don’t live to see the first month, requires extraordinary skills, personality, and dedication.
+A large group of people have the inspiration to start new business ideas, but they lack the skills to make them a reality.
+It is no surprise then that tech-savvy people can easily get with charging astronomical fees.

 Testing demand for a start-up

-You can test demand of your product in very few steps so as to scale your start-up:
+You can test the demand for your product in very few steps so as to scale your start-up: